mapbender/mapbender-documentation/en/book/installation/installation_ubuntu.rst

 Mapbender deployment on PostgreSQL
 ----------------------------------

-If you want to store the Mapbender3 Configuration in another database than the SQLite one (and there is nothing wrong with that), please follow the next steps.
+If you want to store the Mapbender3 configuration in another database than the SQLite one (and there is nothing wrong with that), please follow the next steps.
 We assume here PostgreSQL as database system.

 You need the PHP-PostgreSQL driver

 .. code-block:: bash

-   apt-get install php5-pgsql
+   apt install php5-pgsql

 Adapt the Mapbender3 configuration file parameters.yml (app/config/parameters.yml) and define the database you want to create and use.
 Further information is available in the chapter `Configuring the database <../database.html>`_.